Recipe by Kathy

-"This is a wonderful substantial Mexican-inspired soup.
+"This is a wonderful substantial Mexican-inspired soup based on the flavors of enchiladas.
 It is a wonderful beginning to a fiesta!
-Serve with tortilla chips on the side." — Kathy
+Serve with tortilla chips on the side."

 Watch video tips and tricks